 You're going to be working out of this repository for the remainder of the setup.

-You'll need to first install Xcode cli tools.
-(If you try running
+You'll need to first install Xcode CLI tools.
+Run this command and follow the instructions:

-We utilize pyenv to install and manage python versions.
-It should have already been installed earlier when you ran
+We utilize pyenv to install and manage Python versions.
+It got

 After this, if you type